-The Shares will be offered for sale on a continuous basis at the net asset value ("NAV") per Share calculated on each regular business day, which is any day the New York Stock Exchange is open for business.
+This prospectus (the "Prospectus") applies to the offering of three separate classes of shares of beneficial interests ("Shares") in the Fund, designated as Class W Shares, Class I Shares, and Founders Shares.
+Prior to February 22, 2023, only the Founders Shares (which were previously referred to as Class I Shares) were available for purchase.
+The Shares are offered for sale on a continuous basis at the net asset value ("NAV") per Share calculated on each regular business day, which is any day the New York Stock Exchange is open for business.
 No holder of Shares (each, a "Shareholder") will have the right to require the Fund to redeem its Shares.
 The Fund reserves the right to reject a purchase order for any reason.